SFA adds Ross, Bragman to complete 2013 signing class

 Schneider's father, Bob, was on of the most successful women's coaches at the NCAA Division II level, having served as the head coach at West Texas A&M from 1981 to 2006.
 They became the first father/son combination to take teams to the Elite Eight.

-Schneider and his wife Ali, have two sons, Cash (2) and Cole (infant).
+Schneider and his wife Ali, have two sons, Cash (4) and Cole (2).